 9. Out of The Closet Thrift Stores

 Out of The Closet Thrift Stores is another charitable company that will pick up your donations.
-By shopping at Out of the Closet Thrift Stores, you are helping those who are living with HIV.
+By shopping at Out of the Closet Thrift Stores, you help those living with HIV.
 96¢ of every dollar collected by their stores will directly fund AIDS Healthcare Foundation’s HIV/AIDS programs and services in the U.S. and abroad.
 They provide cutting-edge HIV medical care, regardless of a person’s ability to pay.

 10. Big Brothers Big Sisters of America